yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 {
 "title": "Upgrade from API Gateway 7.5.x or 7.6.x", "linkTitle": "Upgrade from API Gateway 7.5.x or 7.6.x", "weight": 2,
 "date": "2019-10-07",
 "description": "Upgrade from API Gateway 7.5.1 or later to API Gateway 7.7."
 }
-In API Gateway 7.5.1 and later versions, the Apache Cassandra database is fully separated from the API Gateway (in earlier versions it was embedded with the API Gateway).
-This simplifies the upgrade process when upgrading from API Gateway 7.5.1 or later, as the data contained in Apache Cassandra does not need to be exported and imported along with the other configuration data.
+In API Gateway 7.5.1 and later versions, the Apache Cassandra database is fully separated from the API Gateway.
+This means that the data contained in Apache Cassandra does not need to be exported and imported along with the other configuration data when upgrading.

 In an upgrade from API Gateway 7.5.1 and later versions: